nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Each field is implemented by a class with the same name, except for `Id` which is implemented using Java UUID class.

 Id is unique and automatically generated when person is added.
-Persons with the same fields are allowed as the Id distinguishes between Person objects.
+Persons with the same fields for email, phone or ID are not allowed.
-This is similar to mainstream contact applications that allow contacts with same details.
+This is because these field would always be unique for each individual, so there should not be a situation where two individuals have the same data in any of these fields.

 | Field Name | Description                                    | Constraints                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 |------------|------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|